Harbaugh, Frost and the joy (and pain) of coaching your alma mater

 According to Harbaugh's former Michigan teammate, John Ghindia, reality guides his coaching principles and helps Harbaugh navigate complicated matters.

 "If he was unrealistic, it would be more frustrating," Ghindia said.
 "Fans seem to say, 'Well, these teams win in three years.'
-Hey, if [left tackle Grant Newsome] doesn't get hurt in 2016, they win three games more games that year.
+Hey, if [left tackle Grant Newsome] doesn't get hurt in 2016, they win three more games that year.
 It made that big of a difference.

 "When you're Scott Frost or Jim Harbaugh, you've got to wear blinders.
 You can't listen to the outside noise."

-You'll hear no such public talk from Harbaugh, whose team rose to No. 3 in College Football Playoff rankings in 2016 before dropping three of its last four games.
+You'll hear no such public talk from Harbaugh, whose team rose to No. 3 in the College Football Playoff rankings in 2016 before dropping three of its last four games.
 At this point, the retort would likely focus on his marks against Ohio State (0-3), Michigan State (1-2) and Notre Dame, 0-1 after a Sept.
 1 loss in South Bend.

 Perhaps in part because he knows of the scrutiny over his every word, Harbaugh rarely offers much insight his emotions over coaching at Michigan.